Crime in Sweden: Image in media

 There has been debate in the media about the crime rate in Sweden, and further debate about how crime has been affected by the accumulated immigration and refugee influx.
-Some international media have claimed that the refugee immigrants in Sweden created dangerous neighborhoods that are now "no-go zones" for Swedish police.
+Some international media have claimed that the refugee immigrants in Sweden created dangerous neighborhoods that have been labeled "no-go zones" for Swedish police.
 Several pieces by Norsk rikskringkasting, the state-run media channel in the neighboring country Norway have described the "no-go zones" as areas in which ambulances, the fire brigade and police are routinely attacked, with reporter Anders Magnus in 2016 threatened and hurled rocks at by masked men when he tried to make interviews in Husby.
 Norwegian minister of immigration and integration Sylvi Listhaug and opposition politician Bård Vegard Solhjell said that they were "shocked" by the emergence of no-go zones in Sweden.

 Another incidence of foreign journalists attacked in a Stockholm suburb includes the Australian team of Liz Hayes from CBS's 60 minutes in Rinkeby in 2016, working with anti-immigration activist Jan Sjunnesson, in which a member of the crew was allegedly dragged into a building during filming and punched and kicked by several people.
-In 2017, independent investigative journalist Tim Pool was escorted out of Rinkeby by police, "as many men were getting agitated by our presence".
+In 2017, right-wing investigative journalist Tim Pool was allegedly escorted out of Rinkeby by police, "as many men were getting agitated by our presence".
 However, Swedish police authorities claimed that Pool was not formally escorted out of the area, as no police report on the incident was filed.
 After his visit to Sweden, Pool concluded that Sweden "has real problems".

 Swedish-Kurdish economist Tino Sanandaji said that, due to fear of being perceived as racists, it has been taboo in Sweden to describe the situation in vulnerables areas due to their having a high fraction of immigrants.

-In February 2017, UKIP British politician Nigel Farage defined the Swedish city of Malmö as the "rape capital of Europe", and linked a high number of rapes in Sweden to the immigrants and asylum seekers from Africa and the Middle East; he was subsequently criticized by the BBC because, at the time, there were no data available on the ethnicity of the attackers.
+In February 2017, UKIP British politician Nigel Farage falsely defined the Swedish city of Malmö as the "rape capital of Europe", and attempted to link a high number of rapes in Sweden to the immigrants and asylum seekers from Africa and the Middle East.

 In November 2020, Swedish crime trends were used as an example not to follow by the Finns Party who claimed both Sweden and Finland's problem with youth crime were the result of failed immigration policies.
-Interior minister Maria Ohisalo instead maintained that the problems were due to "inequality".
+Interior minister Maria Ohisalo instead maintained that the problems were due to inequality.